Dibyajyoti1515/Spotyfi-clone/README.md

 # Spotyfi-clone
-It is clone Spotyfi using HTML CSS j=Javascript
+It is clone Spotyfi using HTML CSS Javascript